FREE 5-Ingredient Recipe EBook

 0how would you use ghee to make this non-dairy?

 0Hi Trish, Substitute the butter for ghee in the same amount as listed.
-Omit the heavy cream.
-The sauce is done once all ingredients have been added and the liquid volume reduces by half.
+You’d also need to omit the heavy cream.

 Joe